Server4001/custom-yum-repo/README.md

 # yum-repo

-## Example of hosting your own Yum repo.
+## Example of hosting your own Yum repo using the Nginx web server.

 ### Setup